The Fluoride Bias and the rising question: Does a Filter Remove Fluoride from water?

 The Great Debate: Fluoride and IQ

 For many years, there has been a prejudice against fluoridated water.
 Parents and medical professionals began to develop concerns regarding the neurological impact of fluoride.
 Various studies were undertaken to determine whether fluoride was an indifferent or detrimental factor.
 Truthfully, the resulting slew of evidence can be used to argue either way.
 While studies in New Zealand showed that there was no significant effect on IQ, other studies in Canada showed quite the opposite.
-The debate has degenerated into a scientific spat, each research team trying to discredit each other’s methodology.
+The debate has degenerated into a scientific spat, with each research team trying to discredit each other’s methodology.
 The fact that the fluoride levels in the US are not high enough to have any such effect appears to be the only conclusive piece of information that can be taken from the research.

 While fluoride does not appear to be directly responsible for any other illnesses, it is, at the very least, a contributing factor to a vast array of health issues.
 Aside from its less severe impact on skin problems, such as acne, fluoride can detrimentally affect other vital systems in the body.
-This includes: Cardiovascular health, hypo/hypertension; Joint and bone issues, such as TMJ and arthritis; Reproductive health, contributing to early puberty in females and decreased sperm counts in males, and endocrine and neurological health.
+This includes Cardiovascular health, hypo/hypertension; Joint and bone issues, such as TMJ and arthritis; Reproductive health, contributing to early puberty in females and decreased sperm counts in males; and endocrine and neurological health.

-When faced with this extensive list of health risks, our natural sense of preservation blanches and you may very well find yourself among the masses that ask questions like: “How do I decrease my fluoride intake?” and “Does a filter remove fluoride from water?”
+When faced with this extensive list of health risks, our natural sense of preservation blanches, and you may very well find yourself among the masses that ask questions like: “How do I decrease my fluoride intake?” and “Does a filter remove fluoride from water?”
 This can once again e taken in two directions: The first posits that with the current fluoride concentration in the US, fluoride provides more benefits than it does risks.
 The second recognizes that fluoride at these levels may indeed be more damaging than is claimed, especially on fetuses and young children.
 If you are going to go about removing the fluoride from your water, there are many factors to consider.

 What Not to Do